 About the Counihan Gallery

-The Counihan Gallery opened in 1999.
-We are named in honour of the Australian artist and activist Noel Counihan (1913-1986), who was a champion of social justice and a vocal supporter of free speech.
+The Counihan Gallery opened in 1999 and is named in honour of the Australian artist and activist Noel Counihan (1913-1986), who was a champion of social justice and a vocal supporter of free speech.

-Our exhibition program reflects our commitment to political activation, sustainability, and creative expression.
+Our exhibition program reflects our commitment to political activism, sustainability, and creative expression.

 The Counihan Gallery acknowledges the Wurundjeri Woi-wurrung people as the Traditional Owners and Custodians of the lands and waterways in the area known as Merri-bek.
 We recognise their continuous connection to culture, community and Country and embrace their traditional and contemporary cultural and creative expression.
 We pay our respects to their Elders past, present, and emerging, and to all First Nations people who are part of the community today.

 Counihan Gallery opening hours

-We are open Wednesday to Saturday from 11am to 5pm.
-On Sundays we are open from 1pm to 5pm.
+We are open Wednesday to Saturday from 11am to 5pm, and Sunday from 1pm to 5pm.

 The Counihan Gallery is closed on public holidays and from mid-December to early February.